The package offers real-time protection to detect and block known malware before it can do any harm.

 Comodo Dragon is a Chromium-based browser which comes bundled with Free Antivirus.
 This protects your privacy by cutting out the telemetry Chrome normally sends to Google, as well as blocking cookies, forcing HTTPS connections, looking out for dubious SSL certificates, and more.

-Comodo Free Antivirus also supports a Host Intrusion Protection System (HIPS), a hugely powerful security layer which gives you vast control over what applications can do on your system.
+Comodo Free Antivirus regained some lost credit with its Host Intrusion Prevention System (HIPS), a hugely powerful security layer which gives you vast control over what applications can do on your system.
 At a minimum it alerts you to potentially dangerous actions by untrusted programs - running an executable, for instance - and allows you to decide whether each of these should be allowed.

-Experts can go beyond this to define custom HIPS behaviour rules, although these can require a lot of low-level knowledge.
-Would you know the consequences of preventing a process setting Windows event hooks, for instance?
-Still, the HIPS is turned off by default, so newbies don't need to worry, and if you know what you're doing there's huge scope here for improving and fine-tuning your system security.
+Experts can go beyond this to define custom HIPS behavior rules, although these can require a lot of low-level knowledge.
+Would you know the consequences of preventing a process setting Windows event hooks, or what might happen if you block interprocess memory accesses?
+Still, the HIPS is turned off by default, so newbies don't need to worry, and if you do know what you're doing, there's huge scope here for improving and fine-tuning your system security.

 Other geek-friendly features include convenient integration with Comodo KillSwitch, a souped-up Task Manager with so many extras that it deserves a review all on its own.
 A single example: the KillSwitch Repair option makes it easy to see if malware has messed with your HOSTS file, DNS settings, Explorer policies and more, and can restore the defaults with a click.